medic/cht-docs/content/en/core/releases/feature_releases.md

 ---

-The Product Team has two dedicated sub-teams (Allies and Care Teams) who try to deliver much requested features at a pace that is faster than our release cycle.
-To this end, select partners working directly with Product Team can access what are called "Feature Releases".
+The Product Team has two dedicated sub-teams (Allies and Care Teams) who try to deliver the most impactful features at a pace that is faster than our regular release cycle.
+To this end, select partners working directly with the Product Team can access what are called "Feature Releases".

 ## Release names